Strawberry-Software-Industries/SecureCloud/README.md

 # SecureCloud
 <b> Your new Cloud.
 Free and Open Source.
+By Strawberry Software </b>

 ## What is SecureCloud?
 SecureCloud is a free and open source cloud that makes storing files on your (home) server more than easy!

 ## How does SecureCloud work?
-SecureCloud is currently in the early beta phase, so many features are not yet available.
+SecureCloud is currently a stable product, and includes some features.
+Some features will be added soon!
-SecureCloud will be available in English & German.
+SecureCloud is available in English & German

 ## How can I install SecureCloud?
 Via the Install Script, which can be found in [this](https://github.com/Strawberry-Software-Industries/Install-SecureCloud) Repository.

 ## Important notes when you start SecureCloud for the first time
+**<u>NOTE: If you are using SecureCloud 1.0 or higher, you do not need to follow this information.<u>**<br>
 If you start SecureCloud for the first time, please note that you have to change the Local IP address to the IP address the device uses.

     if __name__ == '__main__':